Ibrahim Khalil Khan: Reign

-He had to contest the khanate with Mehrali bey Javanshir, his younger brother who was left behind by his father Panah Ali Khan prior to his departure to Iran in 1759.
+He had to contest the khanate with Mehr Ali Beg Javanshir, his younger brother who was left behind by his father Panah Ali Khan prior to his departure to Iran in 1759.
 Ibrahim Khalil emerged victorious thanks to aid by his new relative Umma Khan of Avar Khanate and forced his brother to flee the region.
 Later in his reign, Avar and Karabakh khanates coordinated against growing power of Fatali Khan of Quba.
 Despite their efforts, Shirvan Khanate was invaded by Fatali and Quba's power continued to grow.
 However, later in 1774, combined forces of Amir Hamza of Qaytaq, Muhammad Husayn Khan Mushtaq of Shaki, Muhammed Khan of Gazikumukh Khanate, Rustam of Tabasaran Principality, Ali Sultan of Dzhengutay and other Dagestan forces clashed with Fatali Khan in Battle of Gavdushan plains near Khudat.
 This was a heavy blow to Fatali Khan's ambitions, he fled scene wounded.

 In the 1780s, Ibrahim Khalil Khan emerged as one of the most powerful rulers in the eastern Caucasus.
 He aspired to bring most of the Muslim-ruled territory from the Caucasus mountains as far south as Tabriz under his sway, but eventually he had to curb his efforts in the face of the rising Qajar power in Iran.
 He was then allied with the Georgian king Heraclius II of Kartli-Kakheti and the two interfered in the affairs of the Erivan khanate and made the Ganja Khanate their puppet.
 Muhammad of Ganja was soon arrested by Ibrahim Khalil together his family.
 However Fatali Khan invaded Karabakh in 1780 by crossing the Kura River, but then Heraclius II helped Ibrahimkhalil Khan by sending him a detachment under the command of princes George and David.
 In August of that year the khan of Quba undertook an unsuccessful campaign again, but in the beginning of 1781 he could penetrate deep into Karabakh and to captured some amount of peasants from there.
 The alliance waned after Heraclius accepted the Russian protectorate in the treaty of Georgievsk in 1783.
 Ibrahim maintained contact with the Russian authorities, but did not sign any formal treaty.